Skip to content →

 Use estimates to describe the complexity or size of an issue.
 Cycles and projects use estimates to calculate effort and related statistics.
 You'll opt into estimates on a team level as well as choose which estimate scale to use.

-Go to Team Settings > General to enable estimations.
+Go to Team Settings > General > Estimates to enable the feature.
 Teams can use different estimate scales and configurations, even if they're working together on the same project.
-Select the scale and range from the options below.

 Scale